Mfnio/Lernen/README.md

-This Code was used to learn Programming,/n
+This Code was used to learn Programming,                                                              .
 Peace